rustviz/rustviz-tutorial/src/borrowing.md

 function returns.

 We could accomplish this by having each function return such resources.
-For example, `take_and_return_ownership` below takes ownership of a `String` resource and returns ownership of that exact same resource.
+For example, `take_and_return_ownership` below takes ownership of a string resource and returns ownership of that exact same resource.
 The caller, `main`, assigns the returned resource to the same variable, `s`.
 (The type of `take_and_return_ownership` does not guarantee that the returned resource is the same as the provided resource.
 Instead, the programmer has to reason about the `take_and_return_ownership` or trust that it returns the same resource.)

 <div class="flex-container vis_block" style="position:relative; margin-left:-75px; margin-right:-75px; display: flex;">
   <object type="image/svg+xml" class="func_take_return_ownership code_panel" data="assets/modified_examples/func_take_return_ownership/vis_code.svg"></object>